Getting Started on the DASH Eating Plan

 - Ask yourself why you got off track.
 Find out what triggered your setback, and start following the DASH eating plan again.
 Remember that changing your lifestyle is a long-term process.

-- Make small changes.
+- Begin with small changes.
 Trying to change too much at once can be overwhelming.
 Make one or two small changes at a time.
 This prevents you from trying to do too much at once and keeps the changes simpler.

 - Write it down.
 Write down what you eat and the amount of physical activity you do each day.
 This can help pinpoint problems and ensure that you're getting the proper nutrition and enough physical activity.
 Use the form in box 14 of "Your Guide to Lowering Your Blood Pressure With DASH" to record your food and physical activity habits.